iimxinyi/Lightweight-Reinforcement-Learning/README.md

 # Lightweight-Reinforcement-Learning
-Aiming to achieve lightweight and transferable multi-agent reinforcement learning methods
+Aiming to achieve lightweight and transferable reinforcement learning algorithms